Drug Development Skills are Difficult to Acquire

 "Amazing.
 Talk from Pravin!
 Best talk of the Boot Camp."

 "It was a treat to participate or simply "WOW". "

 Dr. Speid is a global regulatory affairs and drug development expert.
 After watching many of her client companies make expensive and avoidable mistakes, she decided to help as many as possible avoid making the same mistakes over and over again.

 What Will You Learn?

 This is not an entry level program.
-It is intensive and intended for executive level individuals who make drug development decisions on a daily basis.
-A minimum of 5 years of relevant drug development experience is required in order to be accepted onto the Drug Development Boot Camp because of the depth and intensity of the program.
+It is intensive and intended for those involved with R&D of new drugs.
+If you make drug development decisions on a daily basis, the Boot Camp is for you.
+A minimum of 5 years of relevant drug research or drug development experience is required in order to be accepted onto the Drug Development Boot Camp because of the depth and intensity of the program.

 This is a unique opportunity to be totally immersed in drug development for two days and to mix with a Faculty that has proven themselves by bringing drugs to market, or that has contributed to this success.
 For this reason, the number of spaces is limited.

 Those who do not attend the Drug Development Boot Camp or a similar program are at risk of the following: